prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 WARNING: This document describes the version 1 of the merchant backend API, which is NOT yet implemented at all!

+TODO: #5210 is not addressed by this specification!

 The ``*/public/*`` endpoints are publicly exposed on the Internet and accessed both by the user's browser and their wallet.